 Section 8.01 Permanent fixtures or appliances, such as ceiling fans and window air conditioners are not allowed.
 Students can reclaim these items three days after notification of removal.

-Section 8.02 Multiple outlet octopus plugs are not permitted.
-All extension cords and power strips must be UL approved.
+Section 8.02 Multiple outlet octopus plugs or extension cords are not permitted.
+All power strips must be UL approved.

 Section 8.03 Appliances that require 600 watts or less are permitted.
 Appliances with open coil heating elements, such as hot plates, space heaters, and toasters, are a fire hazard and are not allowed in Summit Village.
 This includes indoor grills of any type or wattage.
 Alpine and Timberline Village may have small kitchen appliances.